ooni/ooni.org/content/install/lepidopter.md

 Note that if you are not logged in as root you will need to prefix this with sudo.

 The dd command does not give any information of its progress and so may appear to have frozen.
-It could take more than five minutes to finish writing to the card.
+It could take more than five minutes to finish copying to the card.
 If your card reader has an LED it may blink during the write process.
 To see the progress of the copy operation you can run ```pkill -USR1 -n -x``` dd in another terminal (prefixed with sudo if you are not logged in as